emmad5/jamma/README.md

 Live site: [Jamma](https://jamma-llama.herokuapp.com)

-Jamma is a single-page web application to display happy hours and relevant information using user’s location.
+Jamma is a single-page web application that displays happy hour pins on a map using Google Maps API.
+Clicking on pins bring happy hour information on a modal.
 It's built with MongoDB, Express.js, React.js, and Node.js.

 ![IntroPng](./app/assets/images/readme/jamma_homepage.png)